Biomatters/geneious-species-delimitation/readme.md

 and diagnosability of species defined as user-selected collections of taxa, but it does not provide definitive support for species groups.

+## Installation
+Install this plugin directly from Geneious by selecting Tools - Plugins from the menu.

 ## More Information
 http://www.fos.auckland.ac.nz/~howardross/Software/SpDelim/